Argentine Naval Aviation: Present day

 Since 2001, due to the lack of an aircraft carrier, pilot qualification tests took place on the Brazilian Navy carrier São Paulo and/or touch-and-go landings on US Navy carriers when they are in transit within Argentine coastal waters for Gringo-Gaucho manoeuvres.

 On 2008 the United States transferred four Sea King helicopters to replace the two lost in the fire of the icebreaker ARA Almirante Irizar.
 As of 2012 a lack of funds for training and maintenance has left the Navy in poor condition.
 In particular their aircraft are dependent on a steady supply of foreign-made spares, which has been reduced by currency controls and import restrictions – for example the Fokker F-28 transports are grounded because of spares getting stuck in customs.

 Argentina hoped to upgrade ten of its eleven remaining Super Étendard to the latest Super Étendard Modernisé (SEM) standard using equipment from aircraft retired by France.
-This is now in doubt since their retirement from French service has been put back to late 2016 and relations with France have cooled since the UK intervened to block the sale of Spanish Mirage F1s to the Argentine Air Force.
+This came into doubt due to their retirement from French service and because relations with France cooled after the UK intervened to block the sale of Spanish Mirage F1s to the Argentine Air Force.
 Five refurbished Super Etendard aircraft were finally delivered to the Navy from France in 2019.
-However, these aircraft await the delivery of key spare parts and, as reported in June 2020, may not be in operational service for a further two years.
+However, these aircraft awaited the delivery of key spare parts.
 In 2021 it was reported that the return of these aircraft to an operational configuration was also encountering problems based on the fact that the ejector seats of the aircraft were the MK6, manufactured by Martin Baker in the UK.
 In early 2022, it was reported that the spare parts problem remained unresolved and the aircraft remained in storage.
 As of the end of 2022, a potential solution to the problem of operationalizing the ejection seat system on the aircraft was being explored with the American company Task Aerospace.
 However, no decision had been taken as to whether the proposed solution would be pursued.
+In May 2023 it was initially reported that the aircraft would not be brought into service because of the inability to obtain parts for the Mk 6 ejection seat and due to France's inability to provide other spare parts for the aging aircraft.
+However, the Argentine Navy subsequently issued denials and stated that the process of bringing the aircraft into service had not been abandoned.
+While in early 2024 it was reported that the Navy was still working to restore at least two of the aircraft to flying condition, the inability to obtain spare parts meant that in mid-2025 it was reported that the project to restore the aircraft to flying condition had been abandoned.